daveshap/Medical_Intake/README.md

 - **Downloadable Outputs**: Download the generated assessments and reports for further use.
 - **User-Friendly Interface**: A web-based interface built with Streamlit for ease of use.
 - **Modular Codebase**: A clean, modular codebase ensuring easy maintenance and updates.
+- **FAISS KB search**:Is able to have hypothesis re-inforced with domain specific information
 ## Installation

 1. Clone this repository: